krzysztofzablocki/LifetimeTracker/README.md

 ## Integration

-To Integrate visual notifications simply add following line at the start of `AppDelegate(didFinishLaunchingWithOptions:)`.
+To Integrate visual notifications simply add following line at the start of `AppDelegate(didFinishLaunchingWithOptions:)` or if you are using iOS 13+ SceneDelegates in `scene(willConnectTo:options:)`.

 Swift: